This article may contain compensated links. See our full disclosure here

 As is often the case, exploring beyond the obvious yields wonderful finds but it is also true that the popular places have earned their stripes for a reason.

-Here is a look at some of my favourite pretty towns of Italy’s magnificent Liguria riviera coast.
+Here is a look at some of our favourite pretty towns on Italy’s magnificent Liguria riviera coast.
 We’ve also provided tips on getting around and the best places to stay on the Italian Riviera.

 - 4 Practical information for visiting the Ligurian coast